 - The water flowing under the hull must be smooth with a minimum of bubbles and turbulence (especially at high speeds). - The transducer must be continuously immersed in water. - The transducer beam must be unobstructed by the keel or propeller shaft(s). - Choose a location away from interference caused by power and radiation sources such as: the propeller(s) and shaft(s), other machinery, other echosounders, and other cables.
-The lower the noise level, the higher the echosounder gain setting that can be used. - Choose an accessible spot inside the vessel with a minimum of 178 mm (7") of headroom for the height of the housing, installing the spacer, and tightening the nut and set screws. - Pairs Only-Mount the sensors across from one another on opposite sides of the centerline (keel) (see Figure 3).
+The lower the noise level, the higher the echosounder gain setting that can be used. - Choose an accessible spot inside the vessel with a minimum of 178 mm (7") of space for the height of the housing, installing the spacer, and tightening the nut and set screws. - Chirp transducer-Mount in a cool well-ventilated area away from the engine to avoid overheating. - Pairs-Mount the transducers across from one another on opposite sides of the centerline (keel) (Figure 4).

-Hull Types (see Figure 4)
+Boat Types (Figure 3)